Kingdom of Kaimana: History

+Early history

 According to oral history, the ancestor of Sran kingdom came from Mbaham mountains, more specifically in Kumawa Mountains and Baik Bay, These regions were called Pattimunin.
 Imaga unified the villages and surrounding tribes under his influence by visiting and marriages, unifying the customs and took on the title Rat Sran Nati Patimunin I. "Rat" means king while "Sran" was the region name which encompasses his influence.
 He made his capital in Weri, in Tunas Gain Bay in Fakfak.
 In ruling the kingdom, the king has two companions with equal standing under customary law although in practice both were under the king rule, "duduvura adat" which is the tribal council and "Raja Muda" which is usually the king's son.
 There are also numerous advisors, which includes religious leaders, ahli nujum (shaman), mayora, sangaji, hukom, joujau, kapitang (general) or kapitang laut (admiral) and Orang Kaya (richer men with influence).
-Imaga had a brother, Imuli who also founded a kingdom, called Kingdom of Baham who ruled from Gar Ati Unin, whose descendants now are known as, Joupiad and Padudade, which are families with customary land right in Baham, Kokas, and Kapaur.
+Imaga had a brother, Imuli who also founded a kingdom, called Kingdom of Baham who ruled from Gar Ati Unin, whose descendants now are known as, Joupiad and Padudade, which are families with customary land right in Baham, Kokas, and Kapaur (old name for Fakfak).

 After the death of Imaga, his son, Basir Onin took the throne and move his capital to Borombouw, Adi Island.
 This was because the location was considered strategic for trade.
 He took on the title Rat Sran Adi II.
 After he retired his son, Woran became king.
 Under the reign of Woran, the kingdom prospered and many villages were under his influence.
 His primary methods of expansion was through marriage and not conquest.
 Under his reign, according to legends, Gajah Mada visited his palace in Borombouw, Adi Island.
 This Kraton or palace was known as "San Nabe", and in there Gajah Mada gave a Majapahit flag, which was a Red and White coloured flag, and other gifts.
 In exchange King Woran, gave a daughter and a bird of paradise (Syangga).
 These contacts between Sran Kingdom and Majapahit was recorded in Negarakertagama which mention a "Sran" as one of regions under Majapahit tributary influence.
 This 15th century contacts by the Javanese were also recorded in folk stories from people of Patipi Bay to Rumbati.